okteto/python-kubeless/README.md

 Let's take a closer look at the command:

-1. hello: This is the name of the function we want to deploy.
+1. `hello`: This is the name of the function we want to deploy.
-1.  --runtime python2.7: This is the runtime we want to use to run our function.
+1.  `--runtime python2.7`: This is the runtime we want to use to run our function.
 Run kubeless get-server-config to see all the available options.
-1. --from-file function.py: This is the file containing the function code.
+1. `--from-file hello.py`: This is the file containing the function code.
 This can be a file or a zip file of up to 1MB of size.
-1. --handler function.hello: This specifies the file and the exposed function that will be used when receiving requests.
+1. `--handler function.hello`: This specifies the file and the exposed function that will be used when receiving requests.

 Your function will be ready in a minute or so.
 Check its state by running the command below: